shorebirdtech/shorebird/packages/cutler/FORKING_FLUTTER.md

 * flutter/engine
 * flutter/buildroot

-We keep our forked changes on the `main` branch of each repo which we rebase periodically on top of `main` from the upstream repo.
+We keep our forked changes on the `shorebird/main` branch of each repo which we rebase periodically on top of `main` from the upstream repo.

 When Flutter makes a release, we make a branch in each repo for the Flutter